Three main rivals face off in Sweden's tight election race

 A former gymnast with horn-rimmed glasses and clean-cut looks, Kristersson is making his second attempt to become prime minister.

 After the 2018 election, he was given a shot at forming a government but failed to secure a majority.
-The Moderates' and their traditional centre-right allies refused to collaborate with the Sweden Democrats, who were then considered political "pariahs".
+The Moderates' and their traditional centre-right allies refused to collaborate with the Sweden Democrats.#photo1

-By December 2019, Kristersson agreed to hold exploratory talks with the far-right.
-Their cooperation has deepened since then, and the Christian Democrats and, albeit to a lesser extent, the Liberals have followed suit.
+By December 2019, Kristersson agreed to hold exploratory talks with the far-right, and their cooperation has deepened since then.
+The Christian Democrats and, albeit to a lesser extent, the Liberals, have followed suit.

 Kristersson defends the tie-up as "my side of politics".